VertiSelector: Automatic Curriculum Learning for Wheeled Mobility on Vertically Challenging Terrain: Experiments

 As evident from the steeper slope of VS's training curve averaged over three runs in Fig.~\ref{RLCurve}, it consistently achieves higher evaluation success rates with fewer training samples compared to the baselines.
 This indicates that VS is more effective at extracting relevant information from the training terrain and updating its policy accordingly.
 The improved sample efficiency can be attributed to the automatic curriculum, which intelligently selects training terrain that is appropriately challenging for the robot's current skill level.

 The training curve also demonstrates its superior generalization ability by converging to the highest success rate among all methods.
 By dynamically adjusting the difficulty, VS systematically exposes the robot to a diverse range of terrain features.
 This diversity helps the robot learn a more comprehensive and flexible policy that can better handle the variability and uncertainty of unseen environments.
-In contrast, the fixed heuristic of the planners (OP and NP), the lack of a curriculum of VR, and the predefined curriculum of MC may overly specialize the robot to specific terrain types, limiting their generalization to novel test terrain.
+In contrast, the fixed heuristic of the planners (OP and NP), the decomposed 6-DoF vehicle-terrain dynamics model of WMVCT, the lack of a curriculum of VR, and the predefined curriculum of MC may overly specialize the robot to specific terrain types, limiting their generalization to novel test terrain.